OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-recording-node.md

 ## Understanding the code

-This is an advanced tutorial application with a JS/HTML/CSS frontend and a straightforward NodeJS backend that serves HTML files.
+This is an application with a JS/HTML/CSS frontend and a straightforward Node.js backend that serves HTML files.

-This application provides the
+This application provides the:

-- **Backend**: NodeJS app with the following classes
+- **Backend**: Node.js app with the following classes
 	- `server.js` : entrypoint for the app and controller for managing the token to enter the OpenVidu Session<br><br>

 - **Frontend templates**: Plain JS/HTML/CSS files served by the backend (`public/`)